Beyond Brâncuși – 6 Sculptors with a Minimalist Aesthetic

 Architecture Enigmatic, 39 x 76 x 46 cm, Pigmented stoneware with calcined clay, 2008

-Enric Mestre, Architecture Enigmatic, 39 x 76 x 46 cm, Pigmented stoneware with calcined clay, 2008 © The Artist
+Enric Mestre, Architecture Enigmatic, 39 x 76 x 46 cm, Pigmented stoneware with calcined clay, 2008 © The Artist under Fair Use

 Hilde Van Sumere

-The desire to explore this essence of a form is an ongoing pursuit in sculpture.
+The desire to explore the essence of a form is an ongoing pursuit in sculpture.
 Artists like Van Sumere and all those mentioned before demonstrated courage in reduction and great respect for materiality.
 They all contributed to broadening and redefining our understanding and perception of sculpture.

 However, these six artists are just a few examples of contemporary sculptors, whether inspired by Constantin Brâncuși or not, who consistently pursue a minimalist aesthetic in their work.
 In doing so, they continue Brâncuși’s legacy and demonstrate to us that the possibilities of sculpture are far from exhausted.